datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrading.md

 If you're using your own YAML, check our YAML to be sure of other changes.
 At a minimum you'll need to change the pulled `image` for the $productName$ container and redeploy.

-### Set Up Service Catalog

-Upgrading to version 1.12 or higher adds support for Service Catalog.
-[Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.